leomakino/learn-data-engineer-topics/gcp/Cloud Digital Leader Learning Path.md

 It's critical that organizations **embrace new technology as an opportunity** to evolve, serve their customers better, and gain a competitive advantage.
 This is where cloud computing plays a significant role.

+### Cloud eras
+The cloud eras are:
+1. Virtual Machine (VM) Era
+1. Infrastructure Cloud Era
+1. Transformation Cloud Era

+#### VM Era
+New organizations, realized that they could forgo ever buying or operating hardware and just start in the cloud.
+- No need to buy or operate hardware
+- Major catalyst for cloud-native companies

+#### Infrastructure Cloud Era
+It's when organizations migrated their IT infrastructure to the cloud
+- This migration **saved costs** *because infrastructure could scale up and down more quickly and easily*
+- Faster development was possible *because companies didn't need long-term infrastructure planning.*
+- **Better security**
+- It reduced the management load on IT staff and let organizations direct more people and resources to docus on buildsing new capabilities

+The VM and cloud infrastructure eras didn't provide transformative or disruptive results, or fundamentally change how people worked outside of IT.
+Because:
+> "Digital transformation is more than simply migrating and shifting systems to the cloud for cost saving and convenience"

+Reinventing the future means changing not only where business is done, but how it is done, bring innovation to the business.

+#### Transformation cloud era
+This era is about spreading transformation among all teams in an organization.

+A transformation cloud is a new approach to digital transformation.
+It provides an environment for **app and infrastructure modernization**, **data democratization** ,**people connections** and **trusted transactions**.

+It’s built on an easy-to-use platform with customized industry solutions that gives organizations the confidence that they are saving money and creating a more sustainable future for everyone.

+The result is an organization that benefits from cloud computing to drive innovation, generate new revenue streams, and adapt quickly to market changes and customer needs.

 ## Fundamental Cloud Concepts

 ## Cloud Computing Models and Shared Responsibility